- Check-in time 14:00

-Penduka has developed itself into a artisan village.
+Penduka has developed into an artisan village.
 It is situated at the Goreangabdam which is unusual for Namibia to have water the whole year around.

-12 Penduka women live in the village, others are coming in by Penduka bus , a service we render for the women.
-In the homestay you will find a small restaurant, a floating terrace with splendid view over the dam, great place for birdwatchers too.
-Different workshops where the women make lovely products like: african batik, pottery, jewelry from recycled glass which they also melt at the village, story telling embroidery, leather work, production unit to assemble handcrafted items.
+12 Penduka women live in the village, others are coming in by Penduka bus, a service we render for the women.
+In the homestay you will find a small restaurant, a floating terrace with splendid view over the dam (great place for birdwatchers too!).
+We have different workshops where the women make lovely products like: african batik, pottery, jewelry from recycled glass which they also melt at the village, story telling embroidery, leather work, production unit to assemble handcrafted items.
 Penduka village has a shop were you can buy the products, also special client orders can be placed and shipped to Europe were we have a distribution point for the products.
-If you want to join the women by making the crafts yourself you can participate at certain times a week, just indicate beforehand or when you are on t he premises what you would like to do.
-You can book a Peddle boat, maybe with a lunch basket! a tour through the informal settlement in the neighbourhood is possible and should be booked in advance.
+If you want to join the women by making the crafts yourself you can participate at certain times a week, just indicate beforehand or when you are on the premises what you would like to do.
+You can book a Peddle boat, maybe with a lunch basket!
+Also a tour through the informal settlement in the neighbourhood is possible and should be booked in advance.

-small scale farming, fresh eggs and lots of warm smiles.
+We have small scale farming, fresh eggs and lots of warm smiles:)

 To make your stay truly unique, partake in one of our craft workshops.
 The workshops take place all over the Penduka terrain and you will be quided by the supervisors of different skill sections.
 The best is to book 2 weeks in advance.
-In our workshops, but if you can’t you can see what is possible while at the place., you can view or learn handcraft technics like:
+You can view or learn handcraft technics like:

 – Glass recycling methods to make your own jewelry